-Braidotti, who holds Italian and Australian citizenship, was born in Italy and grew up in Australia, where she received a First-Class Honours degree from the Australian National University in Canberra in 1977 and was awarded the University Medal in Philosophy and the University Tillyard prize.
-Braidotti then moved on to do her doctoral work at the Sorbonne, where she received her degree in philosophy in 1981.
-She has taught at the University of Utrecht in the Netherlands since 1988, when she was appointed as the founding professor in women’s studies.
-In 1995 she became the founding Director of the Netherlands research school of Women’s Studies, a position she held till 2005.
+Braidotti, who holds Italian and Australian citizenship, was born in Italy and grew up in Australia, where she received a First-Class Honours degree from the Australian National University in Canberra in 1977.
+Braidotti then moved on to do her doctoral work at the Sorbonne, where she received her PhD in philosophy in 1981.
+She was appointed as the founding Professor in Women’s Studies at Utrecht University in the Netherlands in 1988; in 1995 she became the founding Director of the Netherlands Research School of Women’s Studies, a position she held till 2005.
 Braidotti is a pioneer in European Women’s Studies: she founded the inter-university SOCRATES network NOISE and the Thematic Network for Women’s Studies ATHENA, which she directed till 2005.
-She was a Leverhulme Trust Visiting Professor at Birkbeck College in 2005-6; a Jean Monnet professor at the European University Institute in Florence in 2002-3 and a fellow in the school of Social Science at the Institute for Advanced Study in Princeton in 1994.
 She was founding director of the Centre for the Humanities from 2007 until September 2016.
 Braidotti is currently Distinguished University Professor at Utrecht University.

-Influenced by philosophers such as Gilles Deleuze and especially “French feminist” thinker Luce Irigaray, Braidotti has brought postmodern feminism into the Information Age with her considerations of cyberspace, prosthesis, and the materiality of difference.
+Influenced by philosophers such as Gilles Deleuze and especially “French feminist” thinker Luce Irigaray, but also by the Australian materialist tradition of Genevieve Lloyd Braidotti has brought postmodern feminism into the Information Age with her considerations of cyberspace, prosthesis, and the materiality of difference.
 Braidotti also considers how ideas of gender difference can affect our sense of the human/animal and human/machine divides.
-Braidotti has also pioneered European perspectives in feminist philosophy and practice and has been influential on third-wave and post-secular feminisms as well as emerging posthumanist thought.
+Braidotti has pioneered European perspectives in feminist philosophy and practice and has been influential on third-wave and post-secular feminisms as well as emerging posthumanist thought.

 On 3 March 2005, Braidotti was honored with a Royal Knighthood from Queen Beatrix of the Netherlands; in August 2006 she received the University Medal from the University of Lodz in Poland and she was awarded an Honorary Degree in Philosophy from Helsinki University in May 2007.
 In 2009, she was elected Honorary Fellow of the Australian Academy of the Humanities.
 In 2013 she was awarded an Honorary Degree in Philosophy from Linköping University, Sweden.